-Please notify the facility by phone prior to the day booked or on the morning of day booked by 8.30am if your child is going to be late, or will not be attending.
+Please notify the facility by phone prior to the day booked or on the morning of day booked by 8.30am if your child is going to be late or will not be attending.

 If you are going to be late (after 3:30pm or 5:30pm, depending on registration), please ring the facility to notify staff.
-A 10 minute grace period will be given for all late pick-ups.
-If a child is not picked up within 10 minutes of the conclusion of the programme, a $5 late fee will be incurred.
+If a child is not picked up within 15 minutes of the conclusion of the programme, a $5 late fee will be incurred.
 Anything after 15 minutes will incur a $14 aftercare fee (total).

-You can update your contact details by phoning the Contact Centre on 04 801 4403, or emailing firstname.lastname@example.org.
+You can update your contact details yourself on your Enrolmy account, or emailing email@example.com.

 After care (all facilities)

 Children must be collected by 3.30pm if they are not registered for after care or extra fees will be charged.
 All children in after care must be collected by 5.30pm.
 Late pick up fees may be incurred – refer to Section 1.
 Children enrolled in after care need to bring extra food for the longer days activities.